WHAT IS SANCTUARY?

 HOW WE DEFINE SANCTUARY IS THE FOUNDATION THAT ALL OF OUR EFFORTS WILL BE BUILT UPON

-Sanctuary by definition is a place of refuge or safety.
-The elephants have shown us that sanctuary is substantially more.
+Sanctuary, by definition, is a place of refuge or safety.
+But the elephants have shown us that sanctuary is substantially more.
 Our vision of sanctuary isn’t an altruistic theory, it has been guided and defined by every elephant we have worked with over the past 30 years.
-Our actions are steeped with the teachings of elephants of our past.
-They acknowledge the individual and need to respect elephants as a whole while surrounding them in an expansive and natural environment.
-Sanctuary for elephants is profound, it’s dynamic, life-altering and so much more than just vast space.
+Our actions are steeped in the teachings of elephants of our past.
+They acknowledge the individual and need to respect an elephant as a whole, while surrounding them in an expansive and natural environment.
+Sanctuary for elephants is profound, it’s dynamic, life altering and so much more than just vast space.

 True sanctuary is a constant balance of addressing an elephant’s inherent needs while taking into account the immense physical and psychological impact that a sterile and dominant captive life has had on each being as an individual.
 It is extremely nuanced and something that requires a deep understanding of a complex being.
 But, we owe it to every elephant that has shared a piece of their life with us, to take the lessons they have offered, and do our part to provide captive elephants globally with a genuine existence.